 “There was a time when we weren’t sure if we could extend the model outside the county, much less across several states and internationally,” he said.
 “However, over the years, the farmer-owner model has proven itself many times.
 By taking over the most technical part of raising pigs, it gives independent producers the opportunity to compete and grow.”

-Pipestone System’s mission of “Helping Farmers Today Create the Farms of Tomorrow” comes to life when shareholders are able to use their investment to build the operation that fits their farm family’s interests and lifestyle.
+Pipestone Management’s mission of “Helping Farmers Today Create the Farms of Tomorrow” comes to life when shareholders are able to use their investment to build the operation that fits their farm family’s interests and lifestyle.

 Whether it is helping independent producers capture the value of new technologies or providing an avenue for the next generation to join the family farm, Pipestone shareholders have the flexibility to make their investment fit their operation.

 “In most cases, an independent producer doesn’t have the capital, expertise or time to build and manage an entire $15 million sow farm on his own,” said Dr. Kerkaert.
-“A 5 percent stake in a Pipestone System barn is a more manageable capital investment, and it also gives him the ability to participate in the advantages that come with the $15 million system.”
+“A 5 percent stake in a Pipestone Management barn is a more manageable capital investment, and it also gives him the ability to participate in the advantages that come with the $15 million system.”

 Shareholders also benefit from ongoing research.
 With five research barns and another planned for spring 2018, Pipestone is able to generate new knowledge to maintain producers’ competitive edge, said Dr. Kerkaert.